TimJhonson/python_graduation_research/README.md

-The tool used for research in graduation school.
+The tool is used for research in graduation school.

 *The research is to find original magnetism of LCO.* <br>
 *LAO, LSAT, STO is experiment sample.*<br>